artisticLogicMK/timelydiff/README.md

 ```javascript
 import { timelydiff } from 'timelydiff';
 ```
-Once you've required the function, you can use it to convert a Unix timestamp into a human-readable time difference:
+Once you've imported the function, you can use it to convert a Unix timestamp into a human-readable time difference:
 ```javascript
 const timestamp = 1708868951000; // February 25th, 2024 08:24:36 AM UTC
 const timeDiff = timelydiff(timestamp);